-The Basics of Pilot Lights in Your Home Heating Appliances
+The Basics Of Pilot Lights In Your Home Heating Appliances

 If no heat is present, the thermocouple will shut down the main gas valve to the burners in order to prevent gas from building up.
 When this occurs, your pilot light needs to be reignited in order for the furnace to produce heat.
 If you find that your pilot light has gone out or will not ignite, it may be an easy fix that you can accomplish without waiting for a pro.